 Clearing services.
 Revenue derived from this revenue stream are in the form of transaction fees that are based on either the volume or value of trading activity.
-Services include the continuous net settlement of equity and corporate bonds, mortgage backed securities clearing, and government securities clearing.
+Services include the continuous net settlement of mortgage backed securities clearing, and government securities clearing.